mlsteiner/arkhive/README.md

 Selecting `Arkhive` from the 'Services' submenu with a *file* highlighted in the Finder will mark it as the file to preserve, and move all other InDesign and Illustrator files in the same folder to the 'Archived' folder.

 ### Working with Folders
-Selecting `Arkhive` from the 'Services' submenu with a *Folder* highlighted in the Finder will mark the most recently modified file within that folder as the file to preserve, and move all other InDesign and Illustrator files to the 'Archived' folder
+Selecting `Arkhive` from the 'Services' submenu with a *Folder* highlighted in the Finder will mark the most recently modified file within that folder as the file to preserve, and move all other InDesign and Illustrator files to the 'Archived' folder.